Gathering Dreams

 Did you know there is a free app that gives you money back if you scan your recipe?

-Ibotta is a fantastic app to save money on the things you already purchase.
 You need to take a picture of your grocery receipts with your phone and upload them to the app.
 You will then receive between $0.25 to a few dollars per receipt as cashback for buying certain products.
-It’s so easy I can’t believe they actually give you cash for that.
+It’s so easy.

-And you also get a free $10 sign up bonus!
+And you also get a free $10 sign-up bonus!
 You can check it out here!

 21. Bring your lunch to work

 We all start the year with good intentions, going out with co-workers only on Fridays.
 But before we know it, we end up going out every day!
-With an average work lunch costing up to $10-a-day in a big city, you can end up spending over $2,500 a year on work lunches alone!

 I am not asking you to pack your lunch every day, but if you prepare your lunch at home 2-3 times a week, you can easily save more than $1,000 a year!